stanley-fork/ragit/docs/quick_guide.md

  ╰ ... and many more txt files
 ```

 After it's built, you'll see many data files in the `.ragit/` directory.
 You can ask queries on the knowledge-base now.
-Here are brief explanations on data files:

 NOTE: You can ask queries on an incomplete knowledge-base, too.

-## 2. (Optional) Pull Knowledge-Bases from web
+## 2. (Optional) Clone Knowledge-Bases from web

 This is the key part.
 You can download knowledge-bases from the internet and extend your knowledge-base with those.
 You can also share your knowledge-base with others.